act-rules/act-rules.github.io/_rules/no-keyboard-trap-standard-navigation-a1b64e.md

   - Stein Erik Skotkjerra
 ---

-## Test procedure

-### Applicability
+## Applicability

 The rule applies to any HTML or SVG element that is [focusable](#focusable).

 **Note**: This rule only applies to HTML and SVG.
 Thus, it is a partial check for WCAG 2.0 success criterion 2.1.2, which applies to all content.

-### Expectation
+## Expectation

 For each target element focus can cycle to the browser UI by using [standard keyboard navigation](#standard-keyboard-navigation).

 **Note**: Cycling back to the browser UI can be done both by moving forward through the tab order and by moving backwards.
-It is not possible to fulfil this expectation by using browser specific shortcuts to return to the browser UI.
+It is not possible to fulfill this expectation by using browser specific shortcuts to return to the browser UI.

 ## Assumptions

 - The focus order in keyboard navigation is cyclical, not linear, meaning that the focus order will cycle to the first/last element when it moves away from the last/first element.
 - The Browser UI is part of the focus navigation cycle of the page.

-## Accessibility support
+## Accessibility Support

 There are no major accessibility support issues known for this rule.